 Prepping is about be prepared for anything, even if it may be unlikely.

 How far underground would you have to be to survive a nuclear blast?

-How long do you have to stay in a fallout shelter?
+How long do you have to stay underground after a nuclear bomb?

 How do you get fresh air to breathe in an underground bunker?

 A good bunker will be mostly self-sufficient, consuming as little outside resources as possible.
 Filtering air from the exterior has obvious drawbacks such as needing to change those filters, as well as obstructions that prevent fresh air from entering your living space.
 There'll almost certainly be an intake vent and an exhaust vent required.
 Fresh air will enter the bunker and travel through to the living area, where it will mix with the existing air.
 The exhaust vent will then remove the stale air from the living area and deposit it outside.

 You will also need an active pump to circulate the air throughout the bunker.
 This will ensure that everyone inside can breathe fresh air.